bradcerasani/bradcerasani.me/entries/Creative-Styling-of-Visited-Links.md

 ## Building Functionality

-While we can't technically 'add' the check mark to only `:visited` links, we can hide it in a link's natural state by changing its colour to match the background.
+While we can't technically 'add' the check mark strictly to `:visited` links, we can hide it in a link's natural state by changing its colour to match the background.

 Now we can style the `:visited` state to provide some visual contrast and show off the check mark and border, both of which were disguised originally.